September 2008

 The dinner at the hotel was fantastic, with the West Darling Rump steak bigger than the plate!

-Jack acted all embarrassed when we sang Happy Birthday, but not so shy when it came to opening his presents.
+Jack acted all embarrassed when we sang Happy Birthday, but not so shy when opening his presents.

 We all crashed with the late, late night (of 9.30 pm!), set to start again tomorrow.